dnck/dnck.github.io/_posts/2020-03-02-booleans-in-python-argparse.md

 keywords: python
 description: Python modules I know and love -- argparse
 category: blog
+show_excerpt: true
+excerpt: How to deal with boolean flags passed to the argparse module in python.
 ---

-The `argparse` module in the python standard library is useful for building command line tools.
-It allows you to run a python script and pass in some name options.
+The `argparse` module in the Python standard library is useful for building command line tools.
+One "gotcha", however, is parsing Boolean values from the user's input.

 Here's an very simple example,

 ```py
 # -*- coding: utf-8 -*-